arkhn/fhir-pipe/GET_STARTED.md

 #### Check the fhirbase

-You can check fhirbase to see if the data was correctly loaded:
+You can check fhirbase to see if the data was correctly loaded (_make sure the port is correct_):

 ```
 psql -h 0.0.0.0 -p 5433 -U postgres -d fhirbase
 fhirbase=# select count(*) from patient;
 ```

-#### Check for data in mimic container
+#### Check for FHIR data in the mimic container

 To check if the data has been correctly loaded in the mimic container, you can execute this in a new terminal: